stevenpfaff/day_trip_generator/README.md

 # day_trip_generator
-A Day Trip Generator written in JavaScript!!!!!
+A Day Trip Generator written in JavaScript!